Kutz-Dag/Kutz-Dag/README.md

 - 👋 Hi, I’m @Kutz-Dag
 - // full name is Kutbudien, but call me Kutz //
 - 👀 I’m interested in programming for sure!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript.
+My goal is to achieve full-stack development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming projects.
 - 📫 How to reach me ...

 <!---